sueszli/osue/exercise solutions/fb_arc_set/README.md

 This is unfortunate because if we had single character names, then we could have made use of lots of functions from the standard library like `strfry()` and `index()` that do exactly what we need for this algorithm.

-I wrote this (invalid) version of my solution just to find out how much simpler everything would get.
+I wrote the (invalid) char version of my solution just to find out how much simpler everything would get if we would have gotten different requirements for this exercise.